brendonb/azurecloud3tierprj/README.md

 <h3>Challenges and constraints</h3>
 Despite free-tier limits and networking challenges, the lab successfully demonstrates:

- *A secure 3-tier architecture
+ *A secure 3-tier architecture<br>
- *Private application and data tiers
+ *Private application and data tiers<br>
- *Monitoring and security alerting using Defender and Sentinel *Reproducible setup with ARM templates and project code
+ *Reproducible setup with ARM templates and project code<br>

-These constraints guided decisions such as single-region deployment, PaaS SQL usage, and focus on VM-level monitoring — all of which reflect real-world considerations when designing cloud labs under resource and cost limitations.
+These constraints guided decisions such as single-region deployment, PaaS SQL usage, and focus on VM-level monitoring — all of which reflect real-world considerations when designing cloud labs under resource and cost limitations.Some of the security features like Sentinel and Defender will be expanded on future iterations as the prime focus was placed on architecture.